 - Arno Pro (2007: typophile discussion) is in the style of Adobe Jenson.
 Review by Typographica Thomas Phinney: Arno is what you might call a modernized Venetian oldstyle.
 I think of it as having the same relationship to Adobe Jenson that Minion has to Garamond Premier.

 - Adobe Clean (2009).
 David Lemon: After more than 25 years in the type development business, Adobe decided to have its own corporate typeface family.
 The Creative Suite uses were early versions of a family designed by Robert Slimbach.
 Now that it has been officially adopted at Adobe, I can tell you about our latest design, called Adobe Clean.
 There is no plan to make it available for licensing, but you will be seeing more of it in Adobe materials and products as time goes on.
 Our initial question was "Why not just keep using Myriad Pro and Minion Pro?"
-These faces were designed to be timeless, and they are among our most popular families.
+These typefaces were designed to be timeless, and they are among our most popular families.
 But that second part points to the catch in this situation: Myriad, in particular, is used to represent many other companies, including businesses close to Adobe's (such as Apple and Verizon).
 Adobe wanted a fresh look that could remain unique.
 While some typeface designers do much of their work for corporate clients, this area was new to us.
 Robert&I met with the leaders of Adobe's Experience Design and Brand teams to develop a design brief.
 They wanted a 21st-century feel combined with an earnest readability.
 As the project grew, Christopher Slye led regular follow-up meetings with the client teams to keep them up to date and tease more input out of them.
 Robert's accustomed to aiming his work at the more general case, so it was an interesting challenge to have a very specific set of design goals.
 What he produced is as classic as all his other designs, but with an uncharacteristic blend of contemporary touches for on-screen rendering and a more progressive feel.
 More scans: i, ii, iii, iv.

 - Adobe Text (2010), a transitional family included in the standard font set for Adobe Creative Suite 5.
 Adobe Text won an award at Modern Cyrillic 2014.